What is FAQ?

 Are meals provided?

-Yes!
-Shoreline West and MUP provide yummy meals as part of your registration fee.
-Sunrise Adventure has optional meals you can purchase during and after registration.
-Please review the daily itinerary and rider info booklet for your tour to see more details.
+Depends on the event.
+MUP, Michigander, and Shoreline West provide breakfast and dinner on riding days as part of your registration fee.
+Please review the daily itinerary and Rider Info Guide for your tour to see more details.

 Do you provide snacks and drinks in camp?